swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

 # changelog 0.2.12
-- Fix loading of RGB tiffs on Linux
+- fix loading of RGB tiffs on Linux
 - try again for autoload of libraries
 - refactor rte so it works like other FFT
 - recalc buffers so they are factors of powers of 2, 3 or 5 (should make large grid calcs faster)